Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

-2. Importing images and corresponding information
+3. Importing images and corresponding information

-We employ the os library which allows to import all the images from our desi
+We employ the os library which allows us to import all the images from our desired database folder 'Spring-2021/CSE161' at once.
+Moreover, cv2.imread() function is employed to read the image file.
+Later, we append the images from 'imgFrame' to the list 'images' and subsequently, we append the first element of each of the file name into a different list, namely 'classNames', right after splitting the text in order to terminate the file format (.jpeg) from appearing in the live capturing screen.
+Afterwards, we print the classnames to verify whether the file format has been deducted from the file name or not

+           Code: path= 'imageBasic'
+                 images= []
+                 classNames= []
+                 List = os.listdir(path)
+                 #print(List)

+                 for cl in List:

+                 ImgFrame= cv2.imread(f'{path}/{cl}')
+                 images.append(ImgFrame)
+                 classNames.append(os.path.splitext(cl)[0])

+                 print(classNames)